nearform/open-banking-reference-app/docs/testing/README.md

    1. Select **Import** on the menu bar for collection.
    1. Select the **Link** tab and enter the following URL in the field provided: https://raw.githubusercontent.com/ForgeRock/obri-postman/master/ForgeRock%20OBRI%20Sample%20(Generated).postman_collection.json.
 Select **Import**. (**Note:** Use the ForgeRock [github account][collection-github], if the link is invalid).
-   1. Download the environment file from https://raw.githubusercontent.com/ForgeRock/obri-postman/master/Environment/OBRI%20ob%20(Generated).postman_environment.json and save it locally.
+   1. Download the environment file from: https://raw.githubusercontent.com/ForgeRock/obri-postman/master/Environment/OBRI%20ob%20(Generated).postman_environment.json and save it locally.
    1. In the Postman app, click the cog icon.
 The Manage Environments modal is displayed.
 Select **Import** and select the environment file you downloaded in the previous step.
-   1. Close the "Manage Environments" modal.
+   1. Close the Manage Environments modal.
    1. Select the **ORBI ob (Generated)** environment in the environment dropdown box on the Postman app homepage.

 1. Configure a certificate in Postman: